Man fatally shot on I-55 ID'd; SB lanes reopened

-CHICAGO (WLS) --A man was fatally shot on the Stevenson Expressway Thursday morning, Illinois State Police said.
+CHICAGO (WLS) --A man was fatally shot on the Stevenson Expressway Thursday, Illinois State Police said.

-The man was shot twice while driving in the southbound I-55 near Kedzie Avenue at about 11:51 a.m., Illinois State Police said.
-The man was transported to Stroger Hospital and was pronounced dead, police said.
+Illinois State Police identified the victim as 30-year-old Keyon Berry of Chicago.

-All southbound lanes of the Stevenson were closed at Kedzie Avenue for a police investigation before reopening at about 3:20 p.m.
+Police said Berry was shot twice while driving in the southbound I-55 near Kedzie Avenue at about 11:51 a.m.
+Illinois State Police believe he may have been entering the expressway from the California slip ramp when he was shot.
+He crashed into the concrete median near Kedzie Avenue.

-The victim has been identified as 30-year-old Keyon Berry of Chicago, Illinois State Police said.
-Police said he entered the expressway from the California slip ramp.
+All southbound lanes of the Stevenson were closed at Kedzie Avenue for about three hours for the police investigation.

 Illinois State Police are investigating the shooting.
 No one is in custody.